The award supports and encourages undergraduate and graduate students interested in applied public relations research as a career opportunity.

 · How to connect public relations results to business performance

 · Restoring reputation in an environment of extremely low trust

 · Models to predict the probability of public relationship outcomes

 The award for best paper of the year will be presented onstage by a Cision team member at the IPR Annual Distinguished Lecture and Awards Dinner.

 - Undergraduate and graduate students in public relations, communications or business who are studying in the United States.

 - Applicants must be juniors/seniors in undergraduate or graduate students with at least one methodology course in research methods (e.g., survey, content analysis, experimental design, etc.).

-- Additional requirements include: basic knowledge of statistics, computer and internet proficiency, strong fluency in English (written and spoken), and appropriate legal status to work in the US in such a Fellowship position.
+- Appropriate legal status to work in the US in such a Fellowship position.

-- The ideal candidate is one who is focused on a post-graduate career in applied communications research.
+- The ideal candidate is focused on a post-graduate career in applied communications research.

 Required Application Materials